 With 0.4 approaching quickly, the core team has been hard at work fixing bugs.
 One of the primary goals is to fix problems that prevent players from opening the game.

-@Songtronix has been continuing work on Airshipper and also fixing Discord Rich Presence and Torvus. @Qutrin worked on giving enemies levels when they spawn and displaying it on their nametags. @shandley has been working on audio tweaks. @Pfauenauge started working on the UI component of a map.
+@Songtronix has been continuing work on Airshipper and also fixing Discord Rich Presence and Torvus. @Qutrin worked on giving enemies levels when they spawn and displaying it on their nametags. @shandley has been working on audio tweaks. @Pfau started working on the UI component of a map.
 There is still a ton of work to go on this front.

-We've seen a ton of new contributors come in this week, and start working on great stuff! @Jollyfish is working on a large assortment of weapons, mostly varieties of polearms. @Felixander is working on bringing writing back, as they expand the background lore of elves and dwarves. @Argoplantus has been having lots of discussions that focused around system proposals. @Shimox has worked on creating varients for log mobs.
+We've seen a ton of new contributors come in this week, and start working on great stuff! @Jollyfish is working on a large assortment of weapons, mostly varieties of polearms. @Felixader is working on bringing writing back, as they expand the background lore of elves and dwarves. @Argoplantus has been having lots of discussions that focused around system proposals. @Shimox has worked on creating varients for log mobs.

 Erosion and Rivers by @Sharp